PrasanthReddy-Chittapu6683/React-HOOKS/README.md

 ### `Rules while using Hooks?`
 *   Only call Hooks at the Top Level
     - Dont call Hooks inside loops, conditions, or nested functions.
-*   ONly call Hooks frm React Functions
+*   Call only Hooks inside React Functions
-        - Call them from with in Reac functional components and nit hust regular JavaScript function.
+        - Call them from with in Reac functional components and not in regular JavaScript function.

 ### `Why React Hooks?`